microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cuserflows-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [b2xUserFlow](../resources/b2xuserflows.md)  objects in the response body.
+If successful, this method returns a `200 OK` response code and a JSON representation of the [userFlowAttribute](../resources/b2xuserflows.md) in the response body.

-## Example
+## Examples

 ### Request